 Dunbar Rovers FC is a progressive football club located in the Eastern Suburbs of Sydney.
 Established in 1991, it now has over 800 playing members playing at all levels of the Eastern Suburbs Football Associations (ESFA) junior and senior competitions as well as its representative teams playing in the FNSW NPL and GCL competitions.
-In 2015, the club entered its senior Men and Under 20 teams into the State League and won promotion at its first attempt into the FNSW National Premier League 3.
-In 2017, it also entered Under 13 to 16 representative youth boy’s teams into the FNSW National Premier League 2 and this year it will enter U14,15 and 17 girl’s teams into the FNSW Girls Conference league (GCL) for the first time.
-At State League level Dunbar Rovers have changed the football landscape by providing “fee free football” for all selected players based upon a sponsorship funded model.
+In 2015, the club entered its Senior Men and Under20 teams into the NSW State League and won promotion at its first attempt into the FNSW National Premier Leagues 3.
+In 2017, it also entered Under13 to Under16 representative youth boy’s teams into the FNSW National Premier Leagues 2, and this year it will enter Under14, Under15 and Under17 girl’s teams into the FNSW Girls Conference league (GCL) for the first time.
+At State League level, Dunbar Rovers have changed the football landscape by providing “Fee-Free Football” for all selected players based upon a sponsorship funded model.

-Dunbar’s first contribution into junior football commenced in 2008 through an official charitable initiative via a partnership with the Football Project of Indochina Starfish Foundation (ISF) www.indochinastarfish.org.
-Dunbar supports ISF in Cambodia, who work at making a tangible difference in the lives of impoverished children in one of the poorest regions of the world.
-Dunbar sponsors an Under 14 Boys and Under 14 Girls team from Komar Rikreay (KMR) in the Battambang region.
-KMR provides non-institutional care and community nurturing for former street and trafficked kids.
+Dunbar’s first contribution to Junior football commenced in 2008, through an official charitable initiative via a partnership with the Football Project of the Indochina Starfish Foundation (ISF) www.indochinastarfish.org.
+Dunbar supports ISF in Cambodia, who works at making a tangible difference in the lives of impoverished children in one of the poorest regions of the world.
+Dunbar sponsors an Under14 Boys and an Under14 Girls team from Komar Rikreay (KMR) in the Battambang region.
+KMR provides non-institutional care and community nurturing for former ‘street’ and ‘trafficked’ children.

-Between 2014 and 2016 the mini-roo and junior player numbers grew to 175 players from ages Under 6 to 13 comprising of 13 teams.
+Between 2014 and 2016 the Mini-Roo and Junior player numbers grew to 175 players, from ages Under6 to Under13, comprising a total of 13 teams.

-In 2017, the numbers grew to 230 players and we fielded 17 teams in the ESFA competition after moving our whole program for kids aged 5 – 14 to Queens Park to enable all of our age groups to be at the same ground on a Saturday which made it easier logistically for the set up and coaches to manage.
-We also commenced running development teams in older age groups (U14 and U16) to allow aspiring players to train with high quality coaches and bridge the gap to allow them to be developed for selection in a future representative NPL team, suffice to say we won both Grand finals, 5 players moved into NPL teams mid-season in 2017 and 19 from the 32 players across the 2 teams were selected for a NPL team in the 2018 pre-season trials.
-We also began the Dunbar Community football school which was well attended every Wednesday by over 40 players aged 8 – 12.
+In 2017, the numbers grew to 230 players, and we fielded 17 teams in the ESFA competitions after moving our whole program for kids aged 5 – 14 to Queens Park, in order to enable all our age groups to be at the same ground on a Saturday, which made it easier logistically for the setup and for coaches to manage.
+We also commenced running development teams in the older age groups (U14 and U16), to allow aspiring players to train with high-quality coaches and bridge the gap to allow them to be developed for selection in a future representative NPL teams.
+Suffice to say we won both Grand Finals, 5 players moved into NPL teams mid-season in 2017, and 19 from the 32 players across the 2 teams were selected for an NPL team in the 2018 Pre-Season trials.
+We also launched the Dunbar Community Football School which was well attended every Wednesday by over 40 players aged 8 – 12.

-In 2018, the player numbers grew to 285 players and we secured a fantastic new synthetic grass training ground at Latham Park in South Coogee on Monday, Tuesday and Thursday evenings from 4pm – 6pm to handle the growth in player numbers and provide a good facility for training with floodlights.
-We also run 6 development teams aged from Under 12 to Under 18 and started playing home matches at Moore Park West and Moore Park synthetic field.
+In 2018, the player numbers grew to 285 players and we secured a fantastic new synthetic grass training ground at Latham Park, South Coogee, on Monday, Tuesday and Thursday evenings, from 4pm – 6pm, to handle the growth in player numbers and provide a good facility for training with floodlights.
+We also run 6 development teams aged from Under12 to Under18 and started playing home matches at Moore Park West and Moore Park synthetic field.

-Dunbar’s point of difference is that we provide qualified coaches for every junior team unlike most clubs who require parents to step up and volunteer to play the role of coach.
-The program will be directed by Christian Soares, our Brazilian coach who holds various senior coaching certificates and a degree in in Physical Education and diplomas in sports science and functional training.
-Christian will lead his team of highly qualified senior and junior coaches to deliver a quality football program for all of our teams.
+Dunbar’s point of difference is that we provide qualified coaches for every junior team, unlike most clubs who require parents to step-up and volunteer to play the role of coach.
+The programme is directed by Christian Soares, our Brazilian coach who holds various senior coaching Certificates and a degree in Physical Education, with Diplomas in Sports Science and Functional Training.
+Christian leads his team of highly qualified Senior and Junior coaches and delivers a quality football program for all of our teams.

-Our coaches have all undertaken Working for Children checks and are required to increase their level of coaching qualifications each year so that we continually improve our standards and provide a better offering each year.
-The mini-roos program will follow the FFA curriculum which is designed to offer a fast paced, fun learning environment to assist your child’s development and build an everlasting passion for the game of football.
-The development program for our older age groups offers a semi-professional training environment 30 week winter season aimed at improving players with aspirations of playing at a higher level.
+Our coaches have all undertaken Working With Children Checks (WWCC), and are required to increase their level of coaching qualifications each year so that we continually improve our standards and provide a better offering each year.
+The Mini-Roos programme will follow the FFA Curriculum which is designed to offer a fast-paced, fun learning environment to assist your child’s development and build an everlasting passion for the game of football.
+The development program for our older age groups offers a semi-professional training environment 30-week Winter Season, aimed at improving players with aspirations of playing at a higher level.

-If you have any question’s please email us or call the Dunbar Rovers Juniors co-ordinator – Gerry Frittmann on 0413 647 664 or Christian Soares our Technical Director on 0481 989 117 (pls call between 5pm and 7pm on weekdays or between 11am and 5pm on weekends).
+If you have any questions please email us or call the Dunbar Rovers Juniors co-ordinator – Gerry Frittmann on 0413 647 664 or Christian Soares our Technical Director on 0481 989 117 (please call between 5pm and 7pm on weekdays, or between 11am and 5pm on weekends).
 Our email address is firstname.lastname@example.org

 Founded in 1999, Industrie is now an institution in Australian men’s clothing.
 We focus on producing modern, practical, affordable and instinctively masculine clothing for every man.
 Our commitment to quality is paramount and we pride ourselves on sourcing the best fabric and trims from around the world.
 Industrie now has over 120 retail stores across Australia & NZ retailing through Industrie stores as well as concession locations in Myer & David Jones.
 We also sell merchandise through Independent wholesalers located throughout Australia.
 Industrie also produces a kidswear range under Indie Kids which is sold through stand-alone Indie Kids stores, Myer & David Jones throughout Australia.
 Indie Kids caters to boys aged 6 months to 14 years.Industrie has a firm belief in giving back to the community that has supported us, and in doing so we have donated over $6 million to local charities.We strongly support and pride ourselves on providing a visible supply chain and working with organisations such as Baptist World Aid to better improve our manufacturing base and work towards an ethically sustainable business model.
 Having taken part in the Baptist World Aid report in 2016 & 2017, we are proud to have achieved a score of B+ which has put us in the top 14 Australian companies who took part in the report. more